Goal

 Rarefaction

 If the speaker were to stop here this negative cycle or rarefaction would also radiate outwards as a wave and would be a region of lower energy or density.
+This is because the particles that rushed into the low pressure region now leave a low pressure region where they originally were causing a ripple effect.
 If we were to map the result of this pressure change it would look something like this:

 By repeating these cycles we can get our sound!
 Replace the speaker with any vibrating device and you will have the process!
 There are many details we skipped but this is the main process by which sound occurs.